 .
 Calling track

-Learn more about using track events in splits.
+Learn more about using track events in feature flags.

 method can take up to four arguments.
 The proper data type and syntax for each are: